RedisLabs/redisraft/README.md

 A single `RAFT` command is implemented as a prefix command for users to submit requests to the Raft log.
 This triggers the following series of events:

-1. The command is appended to the local log.
-If log is persistent, it is also persisted to disk.
+1. The command is appended to the local Raft log (in memory cache and file).
 2. The log is replicated to the majority of cluster members.
 This is done by the Raft module communicating with the other Raft modules using module-specific commands.